According to an Oakland Institute Report on Agrofuels, energy sovereignty stems from

 Governments should be finding ways towards energy sovereignty

 Delegates at the first National Popular Conference on Agroenergy, held in October 2007 in Curitiba, Brazil, agreed that governments, not companies, need to drive the process of transforming current industrial patterns of energy production and consumption.
-Their aim should be to find ways of achieving energy sovereignty – producing sustainable energy to meet their national needs, instead of relying on Southern countries to increase their agrofuel production for export markets, and on oil, gas and coal producing countries to extract these for export.
+Governments should find ways of achieving energy sovereignty – producing sustainable energy to meet their national needs, instead of relying on Southern countries to increase their agrofuel production for export markets, and on oil, gas and coal producing countries to extract these for export.

 Instead, UK and other European governments are looking to increase energy security – a different kind of thing